mlandry22/icdm-2015/sub12/readme.md

 Order of files to run:

+0. getIDV.py - Code to create the initial set of variables.

 1. getIDV_IP.py - This is to produce intermediate files to form IP related variables

 2. getIDV_IP2.py - This is to create variables realted to IP for dev, val and test